 To prepare for your cataract surgery, you will need to have some tests performed.
 A week or so before your surgery, your doctor performs a series of painless measurements to determine the size and shape of your eye and your cornea.
 You may need to discontinue contact lens use for several weeks prior to surgery and you will be asked to take eye drops following surgery to reduce the risks of infection and excessive inflammation.

 Many patients think that a cataract is actually a film that spreads over the surface of the eye.
 Some patients are even concerned that cataracts will make them go blind.
-In reality a cataract is a naturally occurring gradual clouding of the internal lens of the eye.
+In reality, a cataract is a naturally occurring gradual clouding of the internal lens of the eye.
 As the clouding progresses, vision becomes less sharp over time.
-Patients typically report the sensation of looking through wax paper, they often have trouble driving at night and colors may seem very dull.
+Patients typically report the sensation of looking through the wax paper, they often have trouble driving at night and colors may seem very dull.
 The eye works much like a camera and, like a camera, the lens must be very clear to see well.
 A healthy transparent lens transmits light and accurately focuses it onto the retina, providing a crisp clear image.
-As the result of the aging process, our lens proteins begin to clump together forming opaque clusters.
+As a result of the aging process, our lens proteins begin to clump together forming opaque clusters.
 Over time these protein deposits eventually cloud the entire lens allowing significantly less light to pass through.
 The small amount of light that does make it through is diffused or scattered, leaving vision unfocused and blurry.
-These protein clusters can also change the color of the normal clear lens making it a yellowish brown color.
+These protein clusters can also change the color of the normally clear lens making it a yellowish brown color.
 The only method of treating cataracts is with cataract surgery, during which your natural lens is removed and then replaced with an intraocular lens implant.

 While the only treatment for cataracts available today is through surgery, you can rest easy knowing that cataract surgery is very safe and effective.
 The surgeons at Mississippi Vision are well versed in the removal of cataract, having years of experience and extremely high success rates.